bonsainoodle/bonsainoodle/README.md

 ### Hi there 👋

-#### I'm a Developper working in France.
+#### I'm a developper working in France.

 ##### NOW

 - 🔎 Looking for missions;
 - 🏆 Competing in hackathons;
 - 🤖 Learning ML & deep learning;
-- 📈 Learning blockchain developement
+- 📈 Learning blockchain development

 ##### BIO